National Laboratory Animal Legislation in Denmark

 Content and aim

-This course provides knowledge on the Danish legislation on animal experimentation needed as a supplement to the recognition of non-Danish courses in laboratory animal science for the EU functions A, B and D, and the former FELASA category C.
+This course provides knowledge on the Danish legislation on animal experimentation, needed as a supplement to the recognition of non-Danish courses in laboratory animal science for the EU functions ABD or AD, or the former FELASA categories C or B.

 The course follows the detailed learning outcomes stated in the working document on the development of a common education and training framework to fulfil the requirements under the Directive 2010/63/EU.